ratwolfzero/hopalong_python/README.md

 - The density heatmap matrix contains aggregated hit counts, while the histogram density matrix represents normalized density values.
 Both are scaled by Matplotlib's colormap to match the color space

-- Method Invariance (Invariant Measure)
-  Regardless of the density estimation technique (pixel-based or histogram-based) or the visualization settings (resolution, bin size), the intrinsic geometric structure of the attractor remains unchanged.
-These methods affect the density representation but do not change the shape or dynamics of the attractor, which is determined by the underlying mathematical functions.
+- Regardless of the density estimation technique (pixel-based or histogram-based) or the visualization settings (resolution, bin size), the intrinsic geometric structure (shape) and true dynamics of the attractor remain unchanged.
+These methods affect the density representation but not the attractor itself, which is determined by the underlying mathematical functions.

 #### Conclusions